Mizuki Yamamoto

 Mizuki Yamamoto (山本 美月, Yamamoto Mizuki) is a Japanese actress and model.

-Biography
+Career

 Yamamoto was born in Fukuoka Prefecture.
 She started her career as an exclusive model for the women's fashion magazine CanCam in 2009.
 Two years later, she made her acting debut in the Fuji TV drama Shiawase ni Narōyo.

 She also appears in various television commercials.
 In 2011, she was chosen as the image character for Samantha Thavasa.
 On August 11, 2012, she made her film debut playing Kirishima's girlfriend in The Kirishima Thing.
 From 2012 to 2014, she hosted the NTV's variety show Woman on the Planet.

 In 2014, she graduated from Meiji University where she studied life science.

+Personal life

 On 7 August 2020, Yamamoto married her costar in TV dramas Hope: Kitai Zero no Shinnyu Shain and Perfect World, Kōji Seto.

+On 29 January 2023, Yamamoto announced her pregnancy.
+On 16 May 2023, she gave birth to their first child.